Converg3nce/matic-docs/docs/contribute/heimdall/modules/governance.md

 ---
 ## Overview

-Heimdall governance works exactly as Cosmos-sdk `x/gov` module. [https://docs.cosmos.network/master/modules/gov/](https://docs.cosmos.network/master/modules/gov/)
+Heimdall governance works exactly the same as Cosmos-sdk `x/gov` module. [https://docs.cosmos.network/master/modules/gov/](https://docs.cosmos.network/master/modules/gov/)

 In this system, holders of the native staking token of the chain can vote on proposals on a 1 token - 1 vote basis.
 Next is a list of features the module currently supports: